Krsta Cicvarić: Apprehension and death

-Cicvarić was accused of collaborationism and shot without trial during the night between October 30 and 31, 1944.
+Cicvarić was accused of collaborationism and shot without trial during the night between 30 and 31 October 1944.
 His burial site remains unknown.

 Works

 Cicvarić wrote only a couple of books in philosophy, and most of his works were political.
 He was a columnist in a lot of newspapers and was a fierce critic of the Serbian philosopher and scientist Branislav Petronijević.
 His early political life was devoted to writing books on anarchism and critique of the Western civilization.
 He was a fierce opponent of monarchism, communism, social democracy and imperialism.